Page up to date as of 31 May 2022

 What is the Help to Buy Scheme and how does it work?

-The Help to Buy Scheme is a shared equity scheme that will allow eligible home buyers to purchase a property with a smaller deposit.
-This scheme works by allowing buyers with a deposit of at least 2% of the property’s purchase price to obtain a loan with an equity contribution from the Government.3
+The Help to Buy Scheme will be a shared equity scheme that will allow eligible home buyers to purchase a property with a smaller deposit.
+This scheme works by allowing buyers with a deposit of at least 2% of the property’s purchase price to obtain a loan with an equity contribution from the Labor Federal Government.3

 The size of the equity contribution available can vary from up to 30% for an existing home to up to 40% of the purchase price for a new home.
 This aims to assist eligible home owners to enter the property market sooner with a smaller deposit and benefit from a smaller mortgage and smaller mortgage repayments.
 While you would not be required to pay rent on the portion of the home held by the Government, it is expected that the Government’s equity contribution be paid down over time, or paid back if you sell.